Commercial Real Estate Brokerage: Make Millions Without Suffering Through Investment Banking First?

-Q: Thanks for sharing those figures – it seems like the average pay may be a bit lower than what you see for mid-level bankers, but the “ceiling” is similar, at least at most firms.
+Q: It seems like the average pay is lower than what you see for mid-level professionals in investment banking careers, but the “ceiling” is similar, at least at most firms.

 How do you analyze real estate deals to make sure the numbers work?

 A: Investors generally look at three things when the analyzing a property:

 - First, they look at what the building is currently doing – how much income it has been generating and what the property-level expenses are, which gives you the Net Operating Income (NOI).

 - Then they look at the property to make sure it can maintain its current income.
 It’s one thing to have generated strong income in the past, but sometimes factors like mismanagement, demographic shifts, or changes to the local area can drive a property right into the ground.

 - Finally, investors project what the building could do in the future to increase income and/or cut expenses.